Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/index.md

 [analysis method](./lift-estimates-and-confidence-intervals/analysis-methods.md)
 is being used:
-sequential and fixed-sample methods will show the frequentist statistics, while Bayesian statistics will differ to reflect the different decision making processes compatible with that method.
+sequential and fixed-sample methods will show the frequentist statistics, while Bayesian statistics will differ to reflect the different decision-making processes compatible with that method.

 <Figure alt="Switching to impact accounting view" src="/img/interpreting-experiments/experiment-details-statistical-details.gif">